 - What kind of personality do they have?
 Are they kind or selfish?
 Grumpy?
 Quiet?
 Bossy?
 Funny?
 Open-minded?
 It's important to make your character likeable, but they can't be without flaws.
 Decide on several basic personality traits for your character, some positive and one or two negative.
 Make sure they are compatible, though.

 - What kind of voice do they have?
 High-pitched?
 Rumbling?
 Scratchy?

 - Is there anything about your character that people immediately notice?
 A great smile?
 Towering height and broad shoulders?
 A beautiful wave of long, shimmering hair?
 A missing limb?
 Dimples?

 Expanding Their World

 After you've decided on some basics, it is important to shape the world around them that has made them into who they are.
 Think about:

-- Friends and acquaintainces.
-At this point, you don't have to go into a lot of detail about the people around your character, but give a clear indication of their immediate influences for your reference later.
+- Friends and acquaintances: At this point, you don't have to go into a lot of detail about the people around your character, but give a clear indication of their immediate influences for your reference later.
 Who's their best friend?
-Are they close to their family?
+Are they close to their families?
 Do they have any pets?

 What's the most enjoyable thing about writing for you?

 More Complex Traits

 As you're throwing around ideas about the above, you'll start to know your character more deeply.
 Depending on what you've decided for what we just discussed, you may be able to think (or perhaps, you already know) the following: